ernstki/markin/README.md

 Single quotes within shell commands are not currently supported (see #1).
 This means something as simple as `echo "Mornin', y'all!"` will crash the script.
 This is pretty unacceptable.
-The solution will be to read the entire `begin` block into a temp file, invoke it with `$SHELL` and `getline` the results back in; but, for now, this is how it is.
+The solution will be to read the entire `markin` block into a temp file, invoke it with `$SHELL` and `getline` the results back in; but, for now, this is how it is.